Skip to main content

 Warish.co version 3.3+ website layout is improved!

 I’m pretty happy with how it turned out.
-I want my website to be a mix of personal and professional.
-I’m not a big fan of that too-corporate theme.
-Although I want to showcase my professional work and background, I keep the site’s look and feel a bit personal.
-The next big chunks I’ll be working on are the Projects section and the Service landing page.
+The site reflects the perfect balance between professional and personal.
+I’m not a big fan of that too-corporate aesthetic.
+Although I want to showcase my professional work and background, I want to keep the look and feel genuinely me.

 But that’s not all for this post.
 With this new version released, I’ll share the story of Warish.co, from an idea to a published site. ✨